IQSS/dataverse/doc/sphinx-guides/source/installation/r-rapache-tworavens.rst

 **If different**:

 - the **TwoRavens version wins**.
-Meaning, you need to copy the version supplied with this TwoRavens distribution and overwrite the Glassfish version (above); then restart Glassfish.
+Meaning, you need to copy the version supplied with this TwoRavens distribution and overwrite the Glassfish version (``<DOMAIN DIRECTORY>/applications/dataverse-<VERSION>/WEB-INF/classes/edu/harvard/iq/dataverse/rserve/scripts/preprocess.R``); then restart Glassfish.

 - unless this is a brand new Dataverse installation, it may have cached summary statistics fragments that were produced with the older version of this R code.
 You **must remove** all such cached files::